cj-mills/christianjmills/_posts/2021-2-28-End-To-End-In-Game-Style-Transfer-Tutorial-3.md

 <img src="..\images\end-to-end-in-game-style-transfer-tutorial\unity-OnRenderImage-method.png" alt="unity-OnRenderImage-method" style="zoom: 30%;" />

 That completes the `StyleTransfer` script.
-Next we'll attach it to the active camera in the scene.
+Next, we'll attach it to the active camera in the scene.